kishorrit/MLF/Chapter 5.md

         embedding_matrix[i] = embedding_vector
 ```
 \#1 Loop over all words in the word index.

 \#2 If we are above the amount of words we want to use we do nothing.

 \#3 Get the embedding vector for the word.
 This operation might return none if there is no embedding for this word.

-\#4 If there is an embedding vector, put it in the embedding matrix
+\#4 If there is an embedding vector, put it in the embedding matrix.

 To use the pre trained embeddings, we just have to set the weights in the embedding layer to the embedding matrix we just created.
 To make sure the carefully created weights are not destroyed we set the layer to not trainable.
 ```Python